 Mark speaks of a ‘young man’, Matthew has called him an ‘angel’ and Luke describes dazzling garments.
 In all cases, it would seem a messenger from heaven who tells them of the resurrection.
 Mark tells us they will see him in Galilee, but his gospel does not describe this, either by intention or by loss of an ending we can only guess.
 For Mark perhaps, the important point is that all disciples will find their own relationship with the risen Christ.

-Those who go the the morning mass will have different readings.
-Acts 10:34,37-43 will give a summary of Jesus’ ministry from Galilee to his resurrection appearances.
+Acts 10:34,37-43 will give a summary of Jesus’ travels from Galilee to his resurrection appearances.
 There are two choices for the second reading, either Colossians 3:1-4 or 1 Corinthians 5:6-8.
 Both speak of how we can now should live in the presence of the risen Saviour.

 As so often, this Gospel gives us a different take from the first three.
 Only Mary of Magdala is mentioned as coming to the tomb.
 She does not see a heavenly messenger but only the empty tomb, and thinks his body has been removed.
 Then she runs to tell Simon Peter and the ‘other disciple’ (probably the ‘Beloved Disciple’ of the Passion story).
 They too find the empty tomb.
 That convinces the other disciple that now the scripture can be understood as predicting the resurrection.
 Later in the Gospel, Mary will meet the risen Christ.